 KSPE 3101.
 Foundations & Technology in Health and Physical Education.
 3 Hours.

 Also offered as CHPE 3101.
 Prerequisite: KSPE 2999: The principles and scope of physical education, sport and physical education history and development, the importance of physical education, fitness measurement, as well as the technology use in health and physical education disciplines including, web research, email, and apple technologies.

 KSPE 3141.
 First Aid/CPR and Care and Prevention of Athletic Injuries.
 3 Hours.

-Prerequisite: KSPE 2999; for non-teacher certification students, minimum GPA of 2.5 and permission of department head.
-Provides the student with pertinent information relative to various techniques of emergency, first aid, cardiopulmonary resuscitation (infant, child, and adult) and accident prevention. opportunity exists for American Red Cross CPR certification and first aid certification.
+Also offered as CHPE 3141.
+Prerequisite: KSPE 2999: Pertinent information relative to various techniques of emergency, first aid, cardiopulmonary resuscitation (infant, child, and adult) and accident prevention.
+Students may obtain certification for American Red Cross CPR certification and first aid certification.
 Exposure to basic concepts and techniques related to physical activity and athletic injury prevention, treatment, and rehabilitation.
-Designed for health and physical education majors.

 KSPE 3160.
 Special Topics in Exercise Science.
 1-4 Hours.